shadeofpurple79/flickers-smarticles/README.md

 - [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
-- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
+- [Open TDB](https://opentdb.com/api_config.php) used as a database of trivia questions in the film category.

 ### Classes & Functions

-The program uses classes as a blueprint for the project's objects (OOP).
-This allows for the object to be reusable.

 The primary functions used on this application are:

 - `def start_game()`
     - Starts the game, shows questions and answer options and checks player inputs

+- `clear()`
+    - Clears the terminal to show a clean screen

 ### Imports